PaulSender/CHIAP/ProgressUpdates (1).md

 * Get server to work on Linux machines, but not Windows
 * Client-server communication is flaky

 ## Week 2 (Nov 5 - Nov 12)

 ### What did your team do last week?
-* Set up a multithreaded client/server
-* Made multiple clients communicate over the server
+  * Updated functionality for program
+  * Updated deliverables from website to Java GUI application
+  * Began planning for Andriod integration
   ### What will you do this week?
-* Set up the GUI for the UI to make it nice
-* Refine any bugs the code has
+  * Create a basic layout for the Andriod App
+  * Create a basic GUI layout for Java application
+  * Consider adding other funtionality.

   ### Any blocking issues/challenges need to be addressed?
-* So far there hasnt been many issues
+  * Seemless funtionality on Andriod Application
+  * Learning new NetBeans IDE